thenumbernine/GalacticRotationCurves_2021Ludwig/README.md

 CHECK:	Fig 1a: NGC 1560 - rotation velocity of a spheroid
 CHECK:	Fig 1a: NGC 1560 - sampled rotation velocity of spheroid from 1992 Broeils

+FIXME:	Fig 1b: NGC 1560 mass density
-CHECK:	Fig 1b: NGC 1560 mass density and potential
+CHECK:	Fig 1b: NGC 1560 gravitational potential

 CHECK:	Fig 2a: NGC 1560 circular velocity of a spheroid vs fig1a velocity of spheroid
 CHECK:	Fig 2a: NGC 1560 - sampled rotation velocity of spheroid from 1992 Broeils